IgKh/katvan/README.md

 ### Linux

 A pre-built AppImage for the `x86_64` architecture is available from the project releases page.
 If it isn't suitable, you'll need to compile from source.
 Note that it contains the spell checker library, but not any dictionaries; install any required hunspell dictionaries system-wide from your distribution's repositories.

+There is also an [AUR package](https://aur.archlinux.org/packages/katvan) for Arch Linux users.

 ### Windows